-Vehicle Surfactant

-Binder
+- Pigment Highly concentrated

-Reliability and sit time
+- Vehicle Reliability and sit time

-Wetting on vinyl
+- Surfactant Wetting on vinyl

-Adhesion with 3 years durability
+- Binder Adhesion with 3 years durability

-The next step was to optimize the formula for maximum jetting reliability, best image quality and lowest cost per print.
-The goal was to achieve 300ml of ink reliability with no compromise in image quality.
+The next step was to optimize the formula for maximum jetting reliability for lowest cost per print, and image quality.
+The goal was to achieve 300ml of ink reliability per one thermal head with no compromise in image quality.
 In addition the ink viscosity during printing was the main factor to control.